The Mars Rover Challenge involves 4 major tasks simulating features required for the next generation interplanetary rover.

-Rovers are required to find evidence of life or capability to support life.
-This involves soil collection beneath a depth of 10 cm at a given location, followed by both onboard and lab based analysis to assess presence of microbial life.
-This task is designed to encourage collaboration between engineers and scientists, similar to the real life design of Mars rovers.
+Rovers are required to find evidence of life or ability to support life.
+This involves soil collection, followed by both onboard and lab based analysis to assess presence of microbial life.

 Extreme retrieval & delivery